 As superstition has it, a vehicle that has been mangled in a road mishap has been marked by fate.
 Something, somewhere, tried and failed to put it out of commission.
 The owner of such an auto is advised that it will only be a matter of time before another crash finishes the job.

 Surprisingly, this is one of the few notions that my family did not adhere to.
 I have heard it many times over the years, but not from them.
 One source was an elderly gentleman who used to do minor repairs on my car out of his garage.
 His name was Charlie.

 Years ago, I purchased a used car from a dealership and took it to Charlie for a quick inspection.
 I knew nothing of the car's history when I drove it into Charlie's garage.

 The old man took one look at the car and shook his head.
 He told me that it was no good.
-He could tell right off the bat that it had been wrecked at some point.
+He knew right off the bat that it had been wrecked at some point.
 I assumed that he meant that it wasn't mechanically sound, but that hadn't been his first concern.

-I listened to what he had to say; even though it made little sense.
-I paid him and went on my way; not giving his words another thought.
-Less than two weeks later, I was rear-ended and the car was considered a total loss.
+I listened to what he had to say, even though it made little sense.
+I paid him and went on my way, not giving his words another thought.
+Less than two weeks later, I was rear-ended, and the car was considered a total loss.
 As a result of the accident, I suffered whiplash that left me with excruciating headaches for years to come.